fortran-lang/stdlib/doc/specs/stdlib_linalg.md

 ### Description

-`empty` creates a new vector or matrix of `integer` type and given shape, without initializing values.
+`empty` creates a new vector or matrix of `integer/real/complex` type and given shape, without initializing values.

 `empty`, unlike `zeros`, does not set the array values to zero, and may therefore be marginally faster.
 On the other hand, it requires the user to manually set all the values in the array, and should be used with caution.